amperka/raspberry_support/docs/b-plus/README.md

 # OOPS..
 You've got yourself a better Raspberry Pi!
 It's B+!

-It happens to be, that fellows from Raspberry managed to update their Raspberry Pi 3B controller up to Model B+ and we somehow missed it.
-It means that our book — the one you've found in the box, is somewhat obsolete.
+Good news!
+Fellows from Raspberry managed to update their Raspberry Pi 3B controller up to Model B+ .
+It means that our book — the one you've found in the box, is somewhat obsolete, because it was published before the update

-Sorry for that.
-:flushed:

 But it's no big deal!

 This patch is made precisely to fix this.
 Here you can find up to date instructions to all chapters which have to be modified.